tildeholmqvist/happyroom/README.md

 ### User Stories
 ##### Profile
-- As a site user I can sign up to the site so that my own personal account is created.
+- As a site user I can sign up to the site so that my account is created.
 - As a site user I can log in and log out of the page.
-- As a logged i user I can choose if I want to save my information so that it will speed up the checkout process next time.
+- As a logged-in user I can choose if I want to save my information so that it will speed up the checkout process next time.
-- As a site user I can buy products of the store while im logged in so that it's an easier process for me viewing my prefilled personal details.
+- As a site user I can buy products from the store while I'm logged in so that it's an easier process for me to view my prefilled personal details.
 - As a site user I can view my previously made orders so that I can easily find what I bought last time
-- As a logged in user I can easily see that I am activily logged in so that if I am not, I can log in
+- As a logged-in user I can easily see that I am actively logged in so that if I am not, I can log in

 ##### Products

 - As a site user I can easily navigate through the website so that I can find what I am looking for
-- As a site user I can easily brows through the different products so that I can find what I am looking for.
+- As a site user I can easily browse through the different products so that I can find what I am looking for.
 - As a site user I can sort and filter the products so that I only view the product I am interested in.
 - As a site user I can save or like products so that I can easily find them again.
-- As a site user I can find inspirational images of the products so that i can imagine what the room will look like
+- As a site user I can find inspirational images of the products so that I can imagine what the room will look like
 - As a site user I can view my shopping bag and the total price so that I know how much money I shop for.
 - As a site user I can be assured that the payment is secure.

 ##### Other requirements
-- As a site user I can sign up for newsletter
+- As a site user I can sign up for a newsletter.
 - As a site user I can book a meeting with an expert so that I can get help with advising and design.
-- As a site user I am informed about how my personal information is going to be handled, and what the stores privacy policy is.
+- As a site user I am informed about how my personal information is going to be handled, and what the store's privacy policy is.
 - As a site user I can fast and easily find information about the company so that I can get answers if I have any questions

 ##### Site Administration
-- As a site owner I can create, edit and delete products
+- As a site owner I can create, edit, and delete products
-- As a site owner I can send out newsletter so that the user who signed up for it can recieve them
+- As a site owner I can send out a newsletter so that the user who signed up for it can receive them
 - As a site owner I can inform the user about the company so that the user knows what the purpose of the company and site is

 #### Future User Stories to Consider